tlabedzki/GSheets-Importrange-in-JS/README.md

 # Google Sheets Data Importer

+This script can be use in Google Workspace on Google Apps Script and is written with JavaScript.

-Simple universal script for Google Workspace (Google Apps Script) that can be used when:
+It's universal script that can be used when:
-- standard IMPORTRANGE formula doesn't with large ranges,
+- standard IMPORTRANGE formula doesn't work well with large ranges,
-- or data should be refresh for example once an hour only.
+- or data should be refresh for example once an hour only or once a day.